Best Things to do in Custer State Park in South Dakota (plus One Day Custer State Park itinerary)

 Awesome views from Custer State Park in the summer

-You can visit here any time of year, but there are some considerations to take into account when deciding the best time of year to visit Custer State Park.
+You can visit here any time of year, but there are some things to consider when deciding the best time to visit Custer State Park.

 Spring through fall is generally the best time to visit Custer State Park, where you can pretty much do everything there is to do in the park.
 In the summer, the temperatures are hot but they don’t get unbearable in the Black Hills, so you can expect temperatures somewhere in the 80s during the day (great swimming weather at one of the park’s many lakes!).